 A popular dish can be a profit killer.
 Many teams focus on what guests love, but forget to look at what it brings in for the restaurant.
-In this article, you'll learn how to explain to your team why popularity and profitability are two different things.
+You need to show your team why popularity and profitability are two different things.

 Why popularity doesn't equal profit